Hasse-Schmidt derivations and locally trivial deformations in positive characteristic: Introduction

-In Section 4 and Section 5, we apply the previous results to locally trivial deformations of an algebraic scheme $X_0$ along a small extension $\Phi:0\to k\cdot t\to B\to A\to 0$.
-To utilize previous results on Hasse-Schmidt derivations, we first work with a fixed affine open cover of $X_0$.
-Then, we show that the arguments are independent of the choice of the cover.
-We decompose the problem of existence of a locally trivial lift into two parts: First, we determine whether lifts of gluing morphisms exist.
-Second, we determine whether we can take the lifts in such a way that they satisfy the cocycle conditions.
-The first one is described in terms of $H^1(\operatorname{Ob}^\Phi_{X_0})$ (Theorem \ref{first obstruction to a couple}).
-The second is in terms of $H^2(\operatorname{Der}_k(\mathcal{O}_{X_0}))$ and $H^0(\operatorname{Ob}^\Phi_{X_0})$ (Theorem \ref{second obstruction to a couple}).
-We also examine the fiber of a locally trivial deformation $X\in \operatorname{Def}'_{X_0}(A)$ along $\alpha: \operatorname{Def}'_{X_0}(B)\to \operatorname{Def}'_{X_0}(A)$ (Proposition \ref{modding out}).
-The first application of this study is Theorem \ref{Main thm}.
-Determining the complete structure of a fiber is difficult, even in characteristic $0$ or even if $X_0$ is smooth.
-However, at least we have the following: \begin{theorem}[= Theorem \ref{fiber thm}] We have an isomorphism of sets
+In Sections 4 and 5, we apply the previous results to locally trivial deformations of an algebraic scheme $X_0$ along a small extension $\Phi:0\to k\cdot t\to B\to A\to 0$.
+We identify locally trivial deformations and non-abelian \v{C}ech cohomologies and utilize certain exact sequences (cf. \cite[Definition 11.11]{gw}).
+The problem of existence of a locally trivial lift is decomposed into two parts, which we can interpret as follows: First, we determine whether lifts of gluing morphisms exist (Proposition \ref{classes interpret prop} (i)).
+Second, we determine whether we can take the lifts in such a way that they satisfy the cocycle conditions (Proposition \ref{classes interpret prop} (ii)).
+We use $\operatorname{Ob}_{X_0}^\Phi$ to describe these problems.
+Furthermore, we analyze the fiber of a locally trivial deformation $X\in \operatorname{Def}'_{X_0}(A)$ along $\alpha: \operatorname{Def}'_{X_0}(B)\to \operatorname{Def}'_{X_0}(A)$.
+Determining the complete structure of such fibers is difficult, even in characteristic $0$ or even if $X_0$ is smooth.
+However, at least we have the following: \begin{theorem}[= Theorem \ref{lt main thm}] We have an isomorphism of sets